RV Out-the-Door Payment Calculator

 - Start with the RV price and subtract your down payment and net trade-in equity (trade-in value minus trade-in payoff).

-- Add rolled-in costs based on your selections: sales tax (price × tax rate), dealer/registration fees, and optional extras like extended warranty and GAP insurance.
+- Add rolled-in costs based on your selections: sales tax (computed on the price minus trade-in value for states with a trade-in tax credit), dealer/registration fees, and optional extras like extended warranty and GAP insurance.

 - Compute the monthly payment using the amortization formula: